-Better instructions for a changing manufacturing industry.
+Better instruction manuals for a changing manufacturing industry.

-We’ve all felt the effects of industry 4.0 on the manufacturing industry.
-Smarter machines, greater connectivity, and a blistering pace for production and operation on the shop floor.
+We’ve all felt the effects of industry 4.0 on the manufacturing industry: smarter machines, greater connectivity, and a blistering pace for production and operation on the shop floor.

-This is good news for companies, but it also means that teams need knowledge-sharing solutions that keep pace with the rapid pace of [innovation and production] and provide connectivity across a global value chain.
+This is good news for companies, but it also means that teams need knowledge-sharing solutions that keep pace with the rapid pace of innovation and production and provide connectivity across a global value chain.

 The design and structure of your work instructions make a significant impact on the shop floor.
 By providing your end-users with clear and to-the-point work instructions, you can expect increased operational efficiency, reduced downtime, and more effective training procedures.

-Structure and clarity are key in instructions.
+Structure and clarity are key in instruction manuals.

 Instructional design experts agree that a combination of minimalism and structure are the key to: